rerun-io/rerun/design/batching.md

 ### Transport

-`ArrowMsg` stays roughly the same in spirit: it's the fully serialized arrow representation of a `DataTable`:
+`ArrowMsg` stays roughly the same in spirit: it's the fully serialized Arrow representation of a `DataTable`:
 ```rust
 pub struct ArrowMsg {
     /// Auto-generated [`TUID`], uniquely identifying this batch of data and keeping track of the